A Eurasian Jay perched in a tree in winter.

 Additionally, birds have feathers, which provide insulation and help to keep them warm in cold weather.
 Overall, birds are warm-blooded animals that are well-adapted to living in a wide range of environments.

-Understanding Avian Metabolism and Thermal Regulation
+Avian Metabolism and Temperature Control

 When it comes to understanding whether birds are cold-blooded or not, it is essential to explore how they regulate their body temperature.
 Birds, like mammals, are endothermic animals, meaning they can generate their own body heat.
 However, there are a few differences in how they regulate their body temperature, which sets them apart from mammals.